 Canada’s blacklisting of the 787 in its controlled airspace means that the planes must operate as though they do not have ADS-B installed, maintaining greater physical separation.
 Australian authorities were less aggressive in their approach, restricting the ADS-B data from being used on the ground at Brisbane, Melbourne and Sydney airports.
 Had they blacklisted the type completely, it would have imposed a 29,000 ft ceiling on operations within the country’s airspace, a move that would raise significant challenges for Jetstar and its fleet of 787s, as well as other carriers which operate the type into Australia, as reported by Flightglobal.

-issued to the Reed publication, Boeing insisted that the bug “is not a safety concern” because “existing systems such as radar provide the necessary positional data to [air traffic control] that allow the continued safe operation of the fleet”.
+In a statement issued to the Reed publication, Boeing insisted that the bug “is not a safety concern” because “existing systems such as radar provide the necessary positional data to [air traffic control] that allow the continued safe operation of the fleet”.

 While it’s technically true that there are various tracking systems in operation at any given time, ADS-B is a critical component of navigation systems of the future.
 To wit, the FAA is requiring ADS-B Out performance by 1 January 2020, to operate in designated airspace.
 ADS-B Out is the ability to transmit a properly formatted ADS-B message from the aircraft to ground stations and to ADS-B-In-equipped aircraft.